clhenrick/portfolio/_drafts/d3-for-print-carto.md

 ### Exporting the SVG
 The question that is probably the most important: how to get maps rendered with D3JS out of the web and into vector editing software?
 I'm glad you asked!
 Perhaps the most straight forward and easiest method is to use the [SVG Crowbar](https://nytimes.github.io/svg-crowbar/) bookmarklet created by folks at NY Times.
 Using it is very simple, when you visit a web page that has SVG elements on it and run it, all SVG elements will be downloaded auto-magically as `.svg` files.
 The caveats to this tool are that it only works in the Chrome web browser, and that you need to be semi-cautious in how you apply CSS to your SVG.
 For example the authors recommend to not use a descendant selector, `>`, watch out for using fonts that Adobe Illustrator may not recognize, and that some styles that cascade downward to SVG elements won't show up after downloading the SVG.

 I ended up using a combination of SVG Crowbar and [Observable's "Saving SVG" technique](https://beta.observablehq.com/@mbostock/saving-svg) for exporting my graphics.
 This was the result of moving my prototype map to an [Observable Notebook](https://beta.observablehq.com/), which is a new Javascript based notebook that runs in the browser.
-Similar to Jupyter notebooks that are often used for data exploration, Observable let's you work with data analysis and visualization but in a reactive and asynchronous programming environment.
+Similar to Jupyter notebooks that are typically used for data exploration and analysis, Observable let's you work with data analysis and visualization but in a reactive and asynchronous programming environment with Javascript.

 Caution!
 Once you have your map exported as SVG, it's effectively static, meaning that you lose all attributes of your geospatial data.
 If you decide to make changes to that data at a later point in time, you'll have to go through the export process again.
 There are some tricks to making this less painful and time consuming however, which I'll mention below.

 ### Structuring SVG for Illustrator
-There are some things you can do with your D3 code to keep your SVG neat and tidy when opening it in Illustrator, and to make the export import process go smoother.
+Here are some techniques to keep your SVG neat and tidy when opening it in Illustrator, and to make the export/import process go smoother.

 First, you will want to group each of your various map layers and apply HTML "id" attributes to them.
-For example here is code that creates a SVG group for a "land" map layer, gives it an "id" attribute of `"land"`, and applies a SVG path element of the land polygons as its child:
+For example here is code that creates a SVG group for a "places labels" map layer, gives it an "id" attribute of `"place-labels"`, and applies SVG text elements as its children:

 {% highlight javascript %}
-// group containing land polygons svg.append("g")
-    .attr("id", "land")
-  .append("path")
-  .datum(landArea)
+// places labels
+svg.append("g").attr("id", "place-labels")
+  .selectAll(".place-label")
+  .data(places.features)
+  .enter().append("text")
+  .classed("place-label", true)
+  .attr("x", d => path.centroid(d)[0])
+  .attr("y", d => path.centroid(d)[1] - textOffset.y)
+  .attr("text-anchor", "end")
-    .attr("fill", "#fff")
+  .attr("fill", greys[7])
-    .attr("stroke-width", 0.3)
-    .attr("stroke", "lightgrey")
-    .attr("stroke-line-join", "round")
-    .attr("d", path)
+  .style("font", "7px sans-serif")
+  .style("text-shadow", textShadow)
+  .text(d => d.properties.name)
 {% endhighlight %}

-This way when you open your exported SVG file in Illustrator all of your layers will be neatly contained inside groups, which you can then move into layers to make any post-export editing easier (More on this in the next section).
+Using SVG groups and id attributes will ensure that when you open your exported SVG file in Illustrator all of your layers will be neatly contained and identifiable.
+This is important as it simplifies the process of moving grouped features into Illustrator layers to make any post-export editing easier (more on this in the next section).

 I made sure that all styling was applied inline instead of using a CSS style tag or external style sheet.
-This is accomplished using d3-selections `selection.attr` and `selection.style` methods, which you can see in the above code example.
+This is accomplished using `d3-selection`s `selection.attr` and `selection.style` methods, which you can see in the above code example.
 The rationale for this is that if you don't use inline styling, when opening your SVG file in your favorite vector editing software the styles may be missing.

 If exporting multiple maps of the same geographic area but with different data overlays, I found that creating a simple UI to select different views of your data can be helpful.
 This could be as simple as a dropdown menu, radio buttons, or checkboxes; and [here's a good example](https://bl.ocks.org/mbostock/5872848) of how to use the `d3-dispatch` module to accomplish this.
 Doing this can be a little more programming intensive, so if you're new to programming and/or D3 expect to have to put a little more work in.